jbakse/compform_site/content/random/index.md

 {% js-lab "sketches/seed.js" %}

 If you set a seed you can use random values in your code but get the same results each time you run your program.
 This can be a useful feature in some programs and can help with debugging problems.
 For example, Minecraft creates its worlds procedurally.
 You can provide a seed for the algorithm to use when making random decisions.
-If start two games with the same seed, you'll get the same world both times.
+If you start two games with the same seed, you'll get the same world both times.

 Be careful when using a seed with `random()` to get a repeatable sequence.
 There are at least two common ways for things to get messed up.